-4 In the Mix window, click on the track's MIDI Output Selector and choose the destination (assignment) for that MIDI track by choosing a MIDI interface port, a channel, or a device from the pop-up menu (choices vary depending on the operating system and Pro Tools version).
+- 3 Choose File > New Track and specify 1 MIDI Track, then click Create. - 4 In the Mix window, click the track's MIDI Input selector and assign the device and channel that will be recorded, or leave it set to All. - 5 In the Mix window, click on the track's MIDI Output selector and choose the destination (assignment) for that MIDI track by choosing a MIDI port, a channel, or a device from the popup menu (choices vary depending on the operating system and Pro Tools version).

-MIDI Output Selector
+MIDI Output selector